Ron Joyce Stadium

-Ron Joyce Stadium is a football stadium owned by McMaster University in Hamilton, Ontario, Canada.
+Ron Joyce Stadium is a stadium owned by McMaster University in Hamilton, Ontario, Canada.

-The stadium is the home of the McMaster Marauders football team and the Hamilton Nationals of Major League Lacrosse.
+The stadium is the home of the McMaster Marauders football, soccer, and rugby union teams and the Hamilton Nationals of Major League Lacrosse.
 The stadium features 6,000 permanent seats and temporary seating for an additional 6,000 on the other side of the field when needed for national events.
 An underground parking garage is below the stadium grounds that will serve visitors to the stadium plus daily campus parking needs.
 The Hamilton Tiger-Cats of the Canadian Football League also use the stadium for training during the spring and summer.